jfcloutier/karma_system/research_fellowship/niche_construction.md

 ## Option: With poison food patches

 A poison patch (red) can also grow in fertile areas.

 Eating poison decreases the agent's integrity without increasing its energy.

-Similarly to food, a poison patch can be depleted and it can be replicated in another fertile area by the robot spending time on it after eating poison.
+Similarly to food, a poison patch can be depleted and it can be replicated in another fertile area by the agent spending time on it after eating poison.

 If food seeds are pooped on a poison patch, food eventually takes over the poison.

-It is possible for a patch to contain, for a while, both food and poison (a mix of red and green tiles), and for the robot to eat of both.
+It is possible for a patch to contain, for a while, both food and poison (a mix of red and green tiles), and for the agent to eat of both.

-Thanks to @eah13 for the idea!
+Thanks to Elliot Hauser (@eah13) for the poison idea!

 ## Option: With stygmergy